jdittert/sign-up-form/README.md

 The skills used in this project include basic html, basic css, selecting children of divs, setting css variables, form styling, and client-side form validation.

 Instead of designing my own graphics, color schemes, etc. for the form, I copied the example as closely as I could.
 I assume this mirrors what would occur on an actual job.
+The password fields are initially set to class="error" as per the assignment's instructions.
+I would not make that same choice on a working website.